Parent/Student Handbook 2020-21

 Saint Luke School has high expectations for student behavior.
 We feel it is important to recognize and encourage exemplary behavior.
 When students are seen going above and beyond to help peers, faculty, and/or administration, merits are issued.
 Some examples of these merits are kind deeds, helping a staff member or student, charitable works, and in-class cooperation and conduct.
 Administration, teachers, and our parish will recognize those students who earn merits.
 In addition, these students will be given a small token of our pride in their outstanding merit.

-Students who engage in a disciplinary offense as listed in the Parent/Student Handbook and on our school’s website will receive a demerit.
+Students who engage in a disciplinary offense as listed in the Parent/Student Handbook will receive a demerit.
 Some examples of these violations include disruptive class behavior, uniform infractions, inappropriate physical behavior, improper language, inappropriate behavior in the hallway or at lunch/recess, and use of cell phones during the school day.
 Any student who receives two demerits will automatically receive a detention upon the third offense.
-These demerits are cumulative throughout the school year.
+These demerits are cumulative throughout the trimester.
 Detentions will be served throughout the entire lunch period in a lower grade classroom or the office.
 During this time, students are asked to reflect on their choices.
 All demerits are posted on Option C and may require a parent signature.
-Two cumulative detentions will result in the student’s loss of the next upcoming privilege.
+Two cumulative detentions during the year will result in the student’s loss of the next upcoming privilege.
 Students may be given immediate detention and/or further disciplinary action for more serious infractions that involve potential physical damage, bullying, cheating, or harm to people or property.
 It should be noted that detentions will affect a student’s conduct grade ("Complies with School Policies") on their report card, may prevent the student from receiving honors, or attending trips/dances.

 Students who fail to comply with school policy occurring on school grounds or during school functions will face disciplinary action.
 Infractions that may lead to demerits, detention, or disciplinary action are as follows, but not limited to: